TN 48 (05-16)

 D. When we do not require Form SSA-21 with an initial or subsequent claim

-We do not require Form SSA-21 to be completed with an initial or subsequent claim by a claimant who meets any of the following conditions, unless he or she is requesting a special payment exception while in an SSA Restricted country:
+We do not require claimants to complete Form SSA-21 with an initial or subsequent claim when the claimant meets any of the following conditions, unless he or she is requesting a special payment exception while in an SSA restricted country:

 E. Examples of claims showing decisions about whether Form SSA-21 is required